-Nepal, the land of mountains, was eagerly waiting to welcome travelers all around the world in 2020 as the year 2020 was declared an important year in tourism in Nepal.
+Nepal, the land of mountains, was eagerly waiting to welcome travelers all around the world.
+As the year 2020 was declared an important year in tourism in Nepal.
 With the theme ‘Visit Nepal 2020’, the tourism promotions were at a peak, and the travel agencies were prepared with their top-class services, but faith had other plans.

 Nepal was hoping to escalate profit in an economic chart.
 Instead, the Nepal tourism industry suffered a freefall in 2020.
 The impact of the COVID-19 pandemic knocked the world down, from which, we haven’t still able to stand up.
 But, the world is healing at a slow pace.
 Our life is adopting a new lifestyle.
 With people supporting each other, we are now focusing on life after COVID-19.

 Similarly, Nepal is also gearing up to resume tourism in Nepal.
 Sadly, Nepal’s tourism industry has reached a zero level ground due to the lockdown.
-For over six months, the travel agencies, hotels, resorts, gear shops, airlines, tourism destinations were shutdown.
+For over six months, (The first phase) and almost two months (The second phase) of covid-19, lockdown.
+The travel agencies, hotels, resorts, gear shops, airlines, tourism destinations were shutdown.
 But finally, Nepal is ready to welcome visitors and let them explore the hidden gems of Nepal.

 So, as soon as Nepal’s tourism and civil aviation commence, the following guidelines and requirements will be considered.